Evomo/evomoExampleApp/README.md

 ```
 NSBluetoothAlwaysUsageDescription : "We use Bluetooth to communicate with extern motion sensors to make motion detection possible."
 (This is a example)

-Privacy - Bluetooth Peripheral Usage Description : "This app requires Bluetooth to connect to an external motion sensor."
+NSBluetoothPeripheralUsageDescription : "This app requires Bluetooth to connect to an external motion sensor."
 (This is a example)
 ```

 ## General Access API - sample app